Best Time to Visit Kashmir & Ladakh: Seasonal Travel Guide

 After being stagnant in winter, tourism in Ladakh restarts with full enthusiasm in the spring season, lasting from March to April.

-The mercury level varies from 10 - 15°C (50 - 59 °F).
-Nights are colder while days are warm.
+The mercury level varies from 10 to 15°C (50 to 59°F).
+Nights are colder, while days are warm.
 Snow starts to melt, clearing the roads.

 You can opt for the Kashmir-Leh Highway to visit Ladakh if you are on a bike trip.
 The Manali-Leh Highway is closed in March-April.